ellipse12/Pack/README.md

 # Pack
 A simple declarative package manager
 > [!WARNING]
-> Pack is in its early stages of development, not all functionality has been implemented.
+> Pack is in its early stages of development.
 Expect Bugs!
 # Requirements
 Pack requires python 3.x and also requires tomlkit to be installed.
 TomlKit can be installed using a python package manager, such as pip
 ```